-For sample preparation 50 g of commercially available pistachio nuts without shell were grinded to a fine powder before suspending them with 20 mL MeOH:H2O (17:3, v/v) for 30 minutes.
+For sample preparation 50 g of commercially available mixture of dried fruits containing equal parts of cherries, cranberries, raisins, aronia and plums were grinded to a fine powder before suspending them with 20 mL MeOH:H2O (17:3, v/v) for 30 minutes.
 The suspension was filtered and 40 mL of the extract were filled into an extraction funnel.
 The extract was degreased two times with 25 mL n-hexane and the aqueous phase was extracted two times with 25 mL chloroform.
 The organic extract was evaporated to 3 mL before SPE extraction.
 The SPE cartridges were provided by Macherey Nagel and filled with 3 mL SiOH with a specific loading capacity of 500 mg.
-The SPE cartridge was conditioned with 3 mL hexane followed by 3 mL chloroform before the extract was added.
-The bounded compounds from the extract, including the aflatoxins, were washed with n-hexane, diethyl ether, and chloroform 3 mL each.
-After washing the collecting template was changed and the bounded compounds were removed by rinsing the SPE cartridge with 6 mL chloroform:acetone (9:1, v/v).
-The final extract was stored in a gas tight glas flask.
+The SPE cartridge was conditioned with 3 mL n-hexane followed by 3 mL chloroform before the extract was added.
+The bounded compounds from the extract, including the aflatoxins, were washed with n-hexane, diethyl ether and chloroform, 3 mL each.
+After washing, the collecting template was changed and the bounded compounds were removed by rinsing the SPE cartridge with 6 mL chloroform:acetone (9:1, v/v).
+The final extract was stored in a gas tight glass flask.
 The sample preparation was performed in three identical replicates to evaluate the reproducibility of the method.
-During sample preparation an analytical sample was collected after the extraction with MeOH/ H2O, before and after the SPE extraction to verify the success of the extraction step.
+During sample preparation an analytical sample was collected after the extraction with MeOH/H2O, before and after the SPE extraction to verify the success of the extraction step.